William Shatner's TekWar: Reception

 Maximum praised the game's combination of action with puzzles and strategy, impressive graphics, vast free-roaming game world, and networked multiplayer.
 Saying that the only problem with the game is that enemies can start firing on the player character when they're too far away to make out, they concluded that "at first glance it may look like another pretty Doom clone, but look closer and you'll see TekWar has enough new angles and ideas to make it stand as a cool game in its own right."
 They gave it 3 out of 5 stars.
 A reviewer for Next Generation agreed that Tekwar stands out from other first-person shooters, but felt that the game's nonsensical mechanics outweigh its freshness.
 He particularly complained that though the police will fire upon the player character if he has his gun drawn in public, they show no reaction if an enemy fires upon the player character, and will actually help gang up on the player character if he tries to defend himself.
 Concluding that "Only fanatical fans of 'TekWar' or Bill Shatner should get this one, and even they probably won't like it", he gave it 1 out of 5 stars.

 Legacy

-Around 2006 the former Capstone Software programmer Les Bird released the source code of several abandoned Capstone games (as Capstone folded 1996), among them William Shatner's TekWar.
-The game is supported by the BuildGDX source port.
+Around 2006, former Capstone Software programmer Les Bird released the source code of several Capstone games (as Capstone shut down in 1996), among them William Shatner's TekWar.
+The game is supported by the BuildGDX source port, as well as JFTekWar.